omlins/libdiffusion/README.md

 for building the [MPI.jl] package.
 Depending on the system and the MPI implementation, the user needs to set additional environment variables to enable a correct build of the [MPI.jl] package.
 Please refer to the [corresponding section in the documentation of MPI.jl](https://juliaparallel.github.io/MPI.jl/latest/configuration/#environment_variables).

 Finally, the user might need to set `CFLAGS` to include the CUDA include directory and `LDFLAGS` to link against the needed CUDA libraries (this is not needed on Piz Daint as there it is automatically handled by the Cray wrapper compiler).

+## Acknowledgements

+The author of this Proof of Concept, Dr. Samuel Omlin (Swiss National Supercomputing Centre, ETH Zurich), would like to thank the reviewers (c.f. #1) for their highly valuable contributions and comments on this GitHub repository and the very fruitful discussions in the Slack channel `#julia-backend`.
+The reviewers are listed here in alphabetical order:
+- Kristoffer Carlsson (Julia Computing Inc.)
+- Dr. Simon Byrne (Caltech)
+- Dr. Tim Besard (Julia Computing Inc.)
+- Valentin Churavy (MIT Julia Lab)
+- Dr. Viral B. Shah (Julia Computing Inc.)